 Ethics, Standards, and Corrections Policy for TFClark Fitness Magazine

-Fabrication, falsification, or selective reporting of information with the intent to mislead or deceive is unethical, as is the theft of information from others.
+Fabrication, falsification, or selective reporting of information intending to mislead or deceive is unethical, as is the theft of information from others.
 The results of the research are recorded and maintained to allow for analysis and review.
 Following publication, the articles are retained for a reasonable period and made available upon request.
 Exceptions may be appropriate in certain circumstances to preserve privacy, assure patent protection, or similar reasons.

 All those who have made a significant contribution should be given a chance to be cited as authors.
 Other individuals who have contributed to the work should be acknowledged.
 Articles should include a full list of the current institutional affiliations of all authors.